pivotal/docs-tap/scst-policy/configuring.hbs.md

 # Configuring Supply Chain Security Tools - Policy

+This topic describes how you can configure Supply Chain Security Tools - Policy.
-This component requires extra configuration steps to verify your container images.
+SCST - Policy requires extra configuration steps to verify your container images.

 ## <a id="admission-of-images"></a> Admission of Images